 I grew up in a country where stew is the national dish (Romania), and I don’t feel like stew is so much of a precision recipe, it’s more about the quality of the ingredients, spices and patience, especially with beef.
 Yesterday was St. Patrick’s Day and I like to let international celebrations like this one inspire me.
-I don’t know much about Irish cuisine, but after a search online beef stew looked like something approachable and achievable, given my experience with stew.
-I would not call this an Irish stew because Irish people will probably cringe, but it is a stew, it’s lectin free and it was delicious.
+I don’t know much about Irish cuisine, but I know beef stew is a staple.
+An Irish style beef stew looked like something approachable and achievable, given my extensive experience with making and especially eating stews.
+So here it is, an Irish style beef stew, using only lectin-free ingredients.

 It’s about the quality of the ingredients and the steps